 Software as a Service, more commonly known as SaaS, is a software delivery model that uses an internet connection and web browser to allow users to access its data from anywhere.
 With easy, and often free, deployment across all technology platforms, the term “SaaS” is broad and all-encompassing when it comes to content.

-While executives and managers tend to have favorites for things like business intelligence software, human resources, communications, and payroll, staff at all levels benefit from SaaS tools.
+While executives and managers tend to have favorites for things like embedded business intelligence software, human resources, communications, and payroll, staff at all levels benefit from SaaS tools.
 They include time tracking, marketing, sales, and eCommerce software, CRM and POS software, website builders, and collaboration management.
 For almost every function, there is a sleek, streamlined and mobile-friendly business application waiting to simplify and consolidate data and tasks.

 SaaS vs. On-Premise: Major Differences